 Applicable laws and provisions of Resolution 12-62 require the District Chief Executive Officer to prepare a written report recommending the rates for the Safe, Clean Water and Natural Flood Protection Special Tax, which was approved by voters on November 6, 2012.
-Rate limits as specified in the Safe, Clean Water ballot measure are indexed to the fiscal year 2016-17 rates plus an increase based on the San Francisco-Oakland-San Jose Consumer Price Index (CPI) for all urban consumers in the preceding year or 3 percent, whichever is greater.
-The CPI-U for San Francisco-Oakland-San Jose from February 2016 to February 2017 was 3.44%.
-As such, staff recommends that the special tax rates for fiscal year 2017-18 be set at their maximum level, which would reflect a 3.44 percent increase versus fiscal year 2016-17.
+Rate limits as specified in the Safe, Clean Water ballot measure are indexed to the fiscal year 2017-18 rates plus an increase based on the San Francisco-Oakland-San Jose Consumer Price Index (CPI) for all urban consumers in the preceding year or 3 percent, whichever is greater.
+The CPI-U for San Francisco-Oakland-San Jose from February 2017 to February 2018 was 3.56%.
+As such, staff recommends that the special tax rates for fiscal year 2017-18.
 Staff believes the recommendation is fiscally responsible when taking into account the uncertainty of receiving state funding, and the uncertainty associated with the future costs of proposed major capital projects.